gpreston-hyland/SSE-Job-Aids/ADP-Tips-Tricks/AFS Server/README.md

 # AFS Server Setup / Config with ADP

-The following sections detail information to
+The following sections detail information to:

 1. Deploy an Alfresco Federation Services (AFS) Server on a standalone instance with the ***ADP 7.4.1 distribution.***

 1. Configure Transparent Content Services (TCS) on an Alfresco Content Services (ACS) ADP instance.

 1. Configure a SharePoint to Alfresco Manage-in-Place (MIP) federation job.

+*The ADP 7.4.1 doesn't contain the most current AFS Server software (3.1 which is Objective 3sixty 4.1.5).
+See [AFS 3.1 Container Build](https://github.com/gpreston-hyland/AFS3.1-Container-Build) (Private) for the details.*

 ## Deploy AFS Server